Linconwaves/AIWorkers/README.md

 Sample projects that show how to wire Linconwaves AI Workers into real workflows.
 Fork them, swap in your own prompts and UI, and ship AI-powered features fast.

 - `examples/StoreCanvas`: Full-stack reference app for generating and exporting app-store ready visuals with AI (Fastify + TypeScript backend, Next.js + Tailwind client).
-- `examples/callai`, `examples/storygenerator`: Additional playgrounds for experimenting with the platform.
+See `examples/StoreCanvas/README.md` for architecture and setup.
+- `examples/callai`: Simple caller experience that demonstrates invoking AI Workers from a lightweight UI.
+- `examples/storygenerator`: Minimal content generator that shows prompt-to-output flows.

 See the platform at https://ai.linconwaves.com and developer docs at https://developers.linconwaves.com.